Linda Sarsour: Arab American Association of New York

 Sarsour's early activism included advocating for the civil rights of American Muslims following the September 11 attacks.
 Shortly before 9/11, Basemah Atweh, a relative and founder of the Arab American Association of New York, asked Sarsour to volunteer for the organization.
-Atweh, who held a prominent political role uncommon for a Muslim woman, became Sarsour's mentor.
+Atweh became Sarsour's mentor.

 When Sarsour and Atweh were returning from the 2005 gala opening of the Arab American National Museum in Dearborn, Michigan, their car was struck by a tractor-trailer.
 Atweh died of her injuries, and two other passengers suffered from broken bones.
 Sarsour, who was driving, was not seriously injured.
-She returned to work immediately, saying of Atweh, "This is where she wanted me to be".
+She returned to work immediately, saying of Atweh: "This is where she wanted me to be".
 She was named to succeed Atweh as executive director of the association at age 25.
 Over the next several years she expanded the scope of the organization, building its budget from $50,000 to $700,000 annually.

 Sarsour initially gained attention for protesting police surveillance of American Muslims.
 As director of the Arab American Association of New York, she advocated for passage of the Community Safety Act in New York, which created an independent office to review police policy and widen the definition of bias-based profiling in the state.
-She and the organization pressed for the law after instances of what they saw as biased policing in local neighborhoods, and it passed over the objections of then-Mayor Michael Bloomberg and then-Police Chief Raymond W. Kelly.
+She and the organization pressed for the law after instances of what they saw as biased policing in local neighborhoods, and it passed over the objections of then-Mayor Michael Bloomberg and then-Police Chief Raymond Kelly.
 Sarsour also played a part in the successful campaign to have Islamic holidays recognized in New York City's public schools, which started observing Eid al-Adha and Eid al-Fitr in 2015.

 According to a 2017 article in The New York Times, Sarsour "has tackled issues like immigration policy, mass incarceration, stop-and-frisk and the New York City Police Department's spying operations on Muslims — all of which have largely inured her to hate-tinged criticism".
+Sarsour has been hailed as a symbol of empowerment and "shattering stereotypes of Muslim women".

-Sarsour has been hailed by some as a symbol of empowerment and "shattering stereotypes of Muslim women".
 In a dual interview with Iranian feminist activist Masih Alinejad about the practice of veiling, Sarsour elaborated on her views that the hijab is a spiritual act and not a symbol of oppression, and stressed the Islamophobia experienced by hijabi women in the West.
 Alinejad accused Sarsour of double standards, saying that Western Muslims in general, and Sarsour in particular, often fail to condemn compulsory hijab in the Middle East.
-Alinejad also said that if Sarsour is concerned with women's rights, she can not use the hijab "which is the most visible symbol of oppression in the Middle East" as a symbol of resistance.
+Alinejad also said that if Sarsour was concerned with women's rights, she should not use the hijab, "the most visible symbol of oppression in the Middle East", as a symbol of resistance.